Planning for retirement: How to balance your retirement income and expenses

 - Monitor inflows and outflows to help ensure your money will last.

-- Reduce expenses and/or increase income to help prevent a shortfall.
+- Reduce expenses and/or increase retirement income to help prevent a shortfall.

 - Short- and long-term investments can provide cash and growth.